Zviadists

+History

 After Gamsakhurdia's death

 After the civil war, Mingrelia remained a stronghold of the Zviadists.
-The part of Mingrelians were alienated from the government of Eduard Shevardnadze because of the reprisals conducted against the population of the region during the civil war by the paramilitaries supporting Shevardnadze, including Jaba Ioseliani's Mkhedrioni.
+Many Mingrelians were alienated from the government of Eduard Shevardnadze because of the reprisals conducted against the population of the region during the civil war by the paramilitaries supporting Shevardnadze, including Jaba Ioseliani's Mkhedrioni.
 Shevardnadze and his government, on the other hand, remained suspicious of Mingrelians.
+Mingrelians did not develop separatist tendencies, but the trauma of the recent conflict distanced them from other Georgians.

 After Gamsakhurdia's death, many Zviadists continued their political activities and faced repression and harassment by the authorities.
 In 1994, several opposition demonstrations were dispersed by the police, and Zviadist political prisoners were subject to torture and violations of due process.
 In December 1993, the criminal proceedings were initiated against the Zviadist newspapers Iberia-Spektr and Sakartvelos Samreklo, with their publications being halted.
 Mingrelia was put under the state of emergency in October 1993 and remained so until 5 October 1994, when the Provisional Committee for Emergency Situations in Western Georgia was abolished by Eduard Shevardnadze.
 In 1996 and 1997, the Zviadists held demonstrations to mark the independence day, but were violently suppressed by the police.
-In constrast, the demonstration on 31 March 1998 on the independence referendum day, proceeded without any incidents.
+In contrast, the demonstration on 31 March 1998 on the independence referendum day, proceeded without any incidents.

 In November 1996, Loti Kobalia, the commander of the Zviadist paramilitary forces during the civil war, was sentenced to death for "high treason, banditry, and the commission of premeditated murders".
 The former parliamentary deputies Jambul Bokuchava, Zviad Dzidziguri, and Nugzar Molodinashvili were also sentenced on similar charges.
 The defendants argued in the court that they were defending the "lawful state power against its usurpation by Eduard Shevardnadze".

 The Presidium of the Georgian Supreme Council, overthrown in 1992, continued to hold meetings abroad and functioned as the government-in-exile.
 The Supreme Council declared the 1995 elections in Georgia as "null and void".
 The Zviadist diaspora formed in the Baltic countries, Russia and Finland, with the latter officially granting Zviadists political asylum.
 However, the Zviadist diaspora did not exercise much power, and they mostly focused on financial support to Zviadist prisoners in Georgia, spread of information about the prisoners to the international human rights organizations, and financial support to Zviadist newspapers.

 Some Zviadists joined various political and social movements to oppose the government of Eduard Shevardnadze and took part in the elections.
-In 1998, when the strongman governor of Adjarian Autonomous Republic Aslan Abashidze went into opposition to President Shevardnadze and began forming the anti-Shevardnadze bloc under the leadership of his Revival party, small fragments of the Zviadist movement joined the coalition and took part in the 1999 Georgian parliamentary election, gaining 25% of the vote and 59 seats in the Georgian parliament.
+In 1998, when the strongman governor of Adjarian Autonomous Republic Aslan Abashidze went into opposition to President Shevardnadze and began forming the anti-Shevardnadze bloc under the leadership of his Revival party, small fragments of the Zviadist movement joined the coalition and took part in the 1999 Georgian parliamentary election, which resulted in the coalition gaining 25% of the vote and 59 seats in the Georgian parliament.